geek-cookbook/geek-cookbook/manuscript/recipes/portainer.md

 ---
+title: Run Portainer in Docker Swarm (now with Dark Mode!)
-description: A UI to make Docker less geeky
+description: Portainer is a UI to make Docker less geeky, runs under Docker Swarm (and Kubernetes!) and most importantly, now supports dark mode!
 ---

 # Portainer